-When it comes to the different styles of headphones used to block out unwanted noise, there are two main designs built to do that.
+When it comes to the different styles of headphones used to block out background noise, there are two main designs built to do that.
 Noise cancelling headphones have been pretty popular for a while now.
 Noise isolating headphones on the other hand, tend to have more confusion surrounding them.

 Are they the same thing?
 Which one will keep the noise out better?
 We’ll go through each style separately, then compare Noise Isolating vs. Noise Cancelling.
 You’ll be able to explain the difference between the two like a true audiophile.

 Noise Isolating vs. Noise Cancelling – What’s The Difference?

 What’s the difference?
 The basic answer lies in the actual design of each respective headphone.

 Noise isolating and cancelling headphones come in different shapes and sizes.
 Noise isolating ‘phones rely on the build design to keep noise out.
 On the flip side, instead of just relying on the build design – headphones with ANC (active noise cancelling) have a special technology for that purpose.

 This style of ambient noise-blocking can be featured in around-ear, over-ear, in-ear, and in-ear monitors (aka IEMs).

 Since most in-ears/earbuds actually fit inside your ear canal, the mechanism is similar to wearing a pair of earplugs.
 The main difference is that you’ll be playing music at the same time.

 Earplugs That Play Music – (And Block Noise)

 The earplug-style not only makes your music sound fuller and more bass-heavy, but also acts as a form of passive noise isolation.
 It’s considered “passive” because you’re not actively doing anything extra to block out background noise (and neither are the headphones/earbuds.)